nlgac/factor_lab/unified_dispersion_bias_proof_051426.md

 ## 11. Discussion

+### Asymptotic regime: HDLSS, not proportional

+The theorem operates in the *high-dimension, low-sample-size* (HDLSS) regime: $p \to \infty$ with $n$ and $k$ fixed.
+This is the setting studied by Jung and Marron (2009, "PCA consistency in high dimension, low sample size context") and the follow-up work of Shen, Shen, and Marron.
+That literature establishes a qualitative trichotomy: sample PC directions are *consistent*, *strongly inconsistent*, or *subspace-consistent up to a rotation*, depending on signal-to-noise structure.
+The present theorem makes this trichotomy quantitative: the "floor" $\delta^2/(n\rho_j+\delta^2)$ is HDLSS inconsistency made exact, and the "rotation" $\sin^2\angle(\hat{w}_j, w_j)$ is HDLSS subspace consistency made exact.

+The HDLSS regime is *not* the proportional regime $p, n \to \infty$ with $p/n \to \gamma$, which is the setting of the Baik–Ben Arous–Péché (BBP) and Benaych-Georges–Nadakuditi spiked-covariance results.
+Those results do not apply here: in the fixed-$n$ regime the $n \times n$ Gram matrix $W^{(p)}$ converges to a deterministic limit by the ordinary law of large numbers, with no Marchenko–Pastur bulk and no random-matrix-theoretic limit required.
+The fixed-$n$ world is the simpler one analytically; importing the proportional-regime machinery would use a harder theorem in the wrong regime.

 ### Two orthogonal sources of misalignment

 The main formula decomposes $\sin^2\angle(h_j,\bar{b}_j)$ into two terms with distinct origins and distinct remedies.